What Is Advanced Placement?

 Section II: Free-Response Questions (FRQs)

-The second part of your AP exam consists of free-response questions (FRQs) where you write your own responses.
-There are two types of free response questions: short answer and long answer questions.
-This section will assess your analytical, and problem-solving skills.
-As the name suggests, the free-response section gives you flexibility in answering the question.
-As such, this section does not come with a preset formula, and each subject has its own structure of FRQs.
-The time allotted for this section ranges from 60 to 90 minutes, depending on the subject you’ve chosen.
+The second part of your AP exam consists of free-response questions (FRQs) where you write your responses.
+There are 2 types of FRQs: short-answer and long-answer questions.
+This section will assess your analytical and problem-solving skills.
+As the name suggests, the free-response section gives you flexibility in answering.
+The time allotted for this section ranges from 60 to 90 minutes, depending on the subject you've chosen.

 How Are AP Exams Scored?